sakshi-devda/Cyber-Security-Portfolio/Resume/Resume.md

 Cybersecurity enthusiast with hands-on experience in Linux, networking, security tools, and vulnerability assessment.
 Skilled in network reconnaissance, packet analysis, log analysis, and basic security automation using Python and Bash.

-Built practical cybersecurity projects and security documentation while developing knowledge of defensive security, SOC operations, and incident analysis.Passionate about continuous learning and aiming to contribute as a Cybersecurity Analyst while improving security skills.
+Built practical cybersecurity projects and security documentation while developing knowledge of defensive security, SOC operations, and incident analysis.
+Passionate about continuous learning and aiming to contribute as a Cybersecurity Analyst while improving security skills.

 ## Technical Skills: